 Staycation packages at Hotel Arts

-My staycation package included one night in a Luxury Room (with two queen beds), heated underground self-parking, complimentary evening turndown service, plus a $60.00 daily breakfast credit for either Yellow Door Bistro or Hotel Arts To Go service.
+My free things to do in Calgary included one night in a Luxury Room (with two queen beds), heated underground self-parking, complimentary evening turndown service, plus a $60.00 daily breakfast credit for either Yellow Door Bistro or Hotel Arts To Go service.
 I recommend you use your breakfast credit towards brunch, for all the reasons noted above.

 Liked this post?
 Please share on Pinterest: